“More than 10 million Americans are living with cancer, and they demonstrate the ever-increasing possibility of living

 “Colorectal cancer is now the third leading cause of cancer death in young adults.
 In fact, about 20 percent of people diagnosed with colorectal cancer are between ages 20 and 54, according to the Colon Cancer Coalition.
 Compared with people born in 1950, people born after 1990 are twice as likely to develop colon cancer and four times as likely to develop rectal cancer, the coalition reports.”

 I did a deep dive into why and the answer trends for why this is happening to and growing in young people in particular, while it didn’t happen to previous generations at the same age, fall into a few categories.
 Some in varying degrees of proven to uncertain of the magnitude:

 - Increased antibiotic use in children.
 This regularly destroys the gut microbiome which has been found to be protective.
 And increased processed meat consumption.
 Processed meats are high in nitrates which are carcinogens.
 As nations became wealthier, fast food and processed food consumption has grown exponentially.

 - Accutane, a powerful anti acne drug was used by 50 million people, predominently young people.
-It’s been found to cause colon disorders such as IBD, IBS and cancer as it was designed as a form of chemotherapy.
+It’s been found to specifically cause colon disorders such as IBD, IBS and cancer as it was designed as a form of chemotherapy.
 The maker Roche Pharmaceuticals regularly pays out settlements to class action law suits.
 Despite being designed to be used sparingly, dermatologists and doctors over prescribe this drug.
 Doctors were basically prescribing chemotherapy to treat acne, unbelievable.

 - Too much Protein in diets.
 Diets very high in protein overstimulate IGF-1 which helps grow muscles but also can lead to rapid tumor development.
 This may be happening in tandem with the growth of the fitness, body building and protein supplement industry which our parents generation generally wasn’t into.
 But also as nations become wealthier they eat more meat.